-Melania Trump and Queen Rania ‘Weird’ Photo Draws Angst Online – Stand By Your Man, Not Behind Him?
+Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him?
 [Opinion]

 — John D Blair-Author (@Johnblairauthor) April 6, 2017

-After taking in some nourishment together the two women visited the Excel Academy Public Charter School, which is an all-girls institution.
+After taking in some nourishment together, the two women visited the Excel Academy Public Charter School, which is an all-girls institution.
 They were joined by Education Secretary Betsy DeVos.
-Queen Rania is very big on education, it is a very important topic for her.
+Queen Rania is very big on education, which is a very important topic for her.

 Queen Rania met with Ivanka Trump earlier in the year to discuss women’s issues.
-They covered topics that women worldwide could relate to, according to Yahoo.
+They covered topics that women worldwide could relate to, according to Yahoo News.
 As the Queen of Jordon, Rania is very active in certain causes, like being an advocate for UNICEF and chairing the United Nation’s Girls’ Education Initiative.

 ‘Something subtly militaristic’ about the outfits of Melania Trump and Queen Rania of Jordan in DC meeting https://t.co/gvkPd2XxgK pic.twitter.com/wPQZsXwZJp